 server, fill them, save as drafts, and submit them.
 The app connects to the server and fetches enabled forms from it.
 AEM Forms app syncs with the server and as soon as forms are loaded in the app, users can work offline.
 If the app is offline, data is saved on the device, and the data is synced with the server when the app is online.

-An AEM Forms server not using AEM Forms Workflow is AEM Forms on OSGi or a standalone mobile form or adaptive form.
+An AEM Forms server not using AEM Forms Workflow is AEM Forms on OSGi.
 AEM Forms app works with your AEM Forms implementation on OSGi.
 Forms you enable and publish for AEM Forms app are available in your app.

 To sync your form in AEM Forms app: